BERSHOV-AO/relational_databases/README.md

 select maker, min(price) as price_min from devices.product p, devices.printer r  where p.model = r.model and r.color = 'c' group by maker;

 --task19
+select maker, round(avg(screen)) as screen_avg from devices.product p, devices.laptop l where p.model = l.model group by maker;

+--task20
+select maker, count(model) count from devices.product where product.type = 'pc' group by maker having count(*) >= 3;

+--task21
+select maker, max(price) as pr_max from devices.product p, devices.pc c where p.model = c.model group by maker;

+--task22
+select speed, round(avg(price::numeric)) as price_avq from devices.pc group by speed having speed > 600;

+--task23
+select distinct maker FROM devices.product where type = 'laptop' and maker in (select maker from devices.product where type = 'pc' and maker in (select maker from devices.pc c, devices.laptop l WHERE c.speed >=750 and l.speed >=750));

+--task24
+select distinct code from devices.laptop l where l.price = (select max(price) from devices.laptop)
+union
+select code FROM devices.pc c where c.price = (select max(price) from devices.pc)
+union
+select code from devices.printer p where p.price = (select max(price) from devices.printer);

+--task25
+select distinct maker from devices.product where type = 'printer' and maker in (select maker from devices.product JOIN devices.pc on devices.product.model = devices.pc.model where type = 'pc' and ram = (select min(ram) from devices.pc) and devices.pc.speed = (select max(speed) from devices.pc));